cblevins/sp25-data/_modules/jupyter-notebooks-python-intro.md

 {: .notice--warning}

 - Open GitHub Desktop and select your course repository
+- Make sure it says: `Current Branch: main` (ie. you're on the main branch)
 - Click `Fetch origin` to check for any changes
 - Go to Branch → `Merge into current branch` → select `upstream/main` and click `Create a merge commit` if there are updates
 - Click `Pull origin` if it's available (if not, you're up to date!)